-For more than thirty years, Ms. Kennedy has devoted herself to the pursuit of equal justice, the promotion and protection of basic rights, and the preservation of the rule of law.
-She has worked on a range of issues, including children’s rights, child labor, disappearances, indigenous land rights, judicial independence, freedom of expression, ethnic violence, impunity, and the environment.
-She has concentrated specifically on women’s rights, exposing injustices and educating audiences about women’s issues, particularly honor killings, sexual slavery, domestic violence, workplace discrimination, sexual assault, abuse of prisoners, and more.
-She has led hundreds of human rights delegations.
+Kerry, the seventh of Ethel and Robert F. Kennedy’s eleven children, has devoted more than 40 years to the pursuit of equal justice, the promotion and protection of basic rights, and the preservation of the rule of law.
+She works on a range of issues, including child labor, women’s rights, disappearances, indigenous land rights, judicial independence, freedom of expression, ethnic violence, criminal justice reform, immigration, impunity, and environmental justice.

-Ms. Kennedy served as Chair of the Amnesty International USA Leadership Council for over a decade.
-Nominated by President George W. Bush and confirmed by the Senate, she serves on the board of directors of the United States Institute of Peace, Human Rights First, the Kailash Setyarthi Children’s Foundation, Laureate and Leaders, Nizami Ganjavi International Center (NGIC), and Sustainable Development Goals- Africa, SDGUSA, and HealthEVillages, as well as RFKHR – UK, RFK HR-Italia and RFKHR- Suisse.
-She is on the Advisory Committee for the Association of American Indian Affairs, the Global Youth Action Network, the Albert Schweitzer Institute, Sankofa, San Patrignano, and the Center for Victims of Torture.
+Kerry served as Chair of the Amnesty International USA Leadership Council for over a decade.
+She serves on the board of directors of the United States Institute of Peace, Human Rights First, Kailash Satyarthi Children’s Foundation, Laureate and Leaders, Nizami Ganjavi International Center, HealthEVillages, as well as RFK Human Rights’ numerous international chapters.
+She is on the Advisory Committee for the Association of American Indian Affairs, the Albert Schweitzer Institute, Sankofa, San Patrignano, and the Center for Victims of Torture.

-Ms. Kennedy has served in numerous political campaigns, and she is a member of the Massachusetts and District of Columbia bars.
-She is a graduate of Brown University and Boston College Law School, and she holds honorary doctorates of law from Le Moyne College, University of San Francisco Law School, and University of New Caledonia, and honorary doctorates of Humane Letters from Bay Path College and the Albany College of Pharmacy.
+A member of the Massachusetts and District of Columbia bars, she is a graduate of Brown University and Boston College Law School.
+She holds honorary doctorates of law from Le Moyne College, University of San Francisco Law School, and University of New Caledonia, and honorary doctorates of Humane Letters from Bay Path College and the Albany College of Pharmacy.